Notifications

 willPresentNotification:(UNNotification *)notification

-withCompletionHandler:(void (^)(UNNotificationPresentationOptions options))completionHandler {
+withCompletionHandler:(void (^)(UNNotificationPresentationOptions)) completionHandler {

 } else {